 If you find the audit happening at the worst possible busy time, but you wish to be available when the audit takes place, ask for an extension.
 You will generally get it if the request is reasonable.

-An auditor generally spends three to four days reviewing two taxation years; however, it could take as little as one day or go up to several weeks for an audit.
+An auditor generally spends three to four days reviewing two taxation years; however, it could take as little as one day or go up to several weeks.

 5. Once the auditor is in house, professional courtesy is key to smooth sailing.